 These appear to be the basic formulations for men and women from each brand.

-However, Nourkrin Woman used to be called Nourkrin Extra Strength before being re-named.
+However, sometimes names do change: Nourkrin Woman used to be called Nourkrin Extra Strength before being re-named.
 (You might still be able to find some online retailers advertising and selling stock with the previous name).

 And Nourkrin also has the following products specifically targeted for women called the Nourkrin Maintenance product series, each of which contains a different mineral: